VorpalBlade/pelican-cite/README.md

 How to Use
 ==========

-Note that when installing with PyPI the plugin name is `pelican_cite` with an underscore, not with a dash.

 This plugin reads a user-specified BibTeX file and generates bibliographic information within your articles and pages.